 Import Terraform Configuration

-When you create new infrastructure with Terraform, you will usually use the following workflow:
+When you create new infrastructure with Terraform, you usually use the following workflow:

 Write Terraform configuration that defines the infrastructure you want to create.